 1. Who do the new arrangements apply to?

 All staff covered by the NHS terms and conditions of service handbook.
-The new arrangements do not apply to staff within the remit of the Doctors' and Dentists' Review Body and Very Senior Managers.
+The new arrangements do not apply to staff within the remit of the Doctors' and Dentists' Review Body and very senior managers, with the exception of those employed on the Terms and Conditions of Service for NHS Doctors and Dentists in Training (England) 2016.
+For these doctors, their terms and conditions make clear that the rates of reimbursement can be found in Section 17 of the NHS Terms and Conditions of Service Handbook.

-Doctors and dentists will continue to be paid at the mileage rates set out in their terms and conditions, and Annex A: section 7 of the Pay Circular (M&D) 1_2013, i.e. public transport rate, regular user or standard rate.
+Other doctors and dentists not on the 2016 contract will continue to be paid at the mileage rates set out in their terms and conditions, and in the latest Medical and Dental Pay and Conditions Circular.

-Very senior managers will be paid according to their local policies and contracts of employment.
+For very senior managers, they will be paid according to their local policies and contracts of employment.

 2. Do these changes override previous local agreements?